Nairobi is a bustling city, and getting around can be a challenge due to insufficient infrastructure and a general disregard for traffic rules.

 Nairobi has been called a 'walking city' in that most residents walk wherever they need to go, be it to their place of work, back home, to friends and family or a market or shopping centre.
 That said, walking in Nairobi city centre can be chaotic, especially with the unruly and disorderly road traffic.

 Expats are advised not to walk or cycle in and around the suburbs of Nairobi alone or at night, due to various safety issues.
-Those that do choose to walk or cycle should be aware that there are high risks involved and should exercise special caution.
+Those who do choose to walk or cycle should be aware that there are high risks involved and should exercise special caution.

-In 2018, a free bike-sharing scheme was introduced by the United Nations.
 Expats can find bike-sharing programmes and cycling groups easily, and there are several Facebook groups for cyclists in Nairobi.

-However, there are still safety concerns to consider as well as a general lack of cycling infrastructure, meaning that cyclists will likely have to share the road with motorists.
+Still, there are still safety concerns to consider as well as a general lack of cycling infrastructure, meaning that cyclists will likely have to share the road with motorists.